Anniepoo/node-red-pengines/README.md

 One tricky bit about this.
 Prolog returns all the ways it can 'prove' the employee info is true.
 This sometimes means it will return multiple copies of a single answer.
 If you need rows to be distinct, work with the Prolog programmer.
+Usually public API's will have handled this.

 ### Limiting answers